 • The “stationary system” in question has the defining characteristics of our physical reality: The measurement units are non-variable (rigid standards of measurement).
 Einstein’s chosen unit of length is “a rigid rod” as a standard of measurement – (in the International System of Units (abbreviated as SI), we have chosen this to be the unit of length “

-Thus, the position of a material point at rest relatively to this (actually stationary Descartes coordinate system), is defined “by the employment of rigid standards of measurement and the methods of Euclidean geometry”, and can be expressed in Cartesian co-ordinates.
+Thus, the position of a material point at rest relative to this (actually stationary Descartes coordinate system), is defined “by the employment of rigid standards of measurement and the methods of Euclidean geometry”, and can be expressed in Cartesian co-ordinates.
 (Renatus Cartesius is the Latin name of René Descartes).
 In fact, the concept of “space” refers to the concept “position of a stationary material point”.

 However, if we talk about “motion”, the quantity “time” should also be included: